infsystems5/blog_test/TEST_HIERARCHICALATTENTION.md

 SMART | System for the Mechanical Analysis and Retrieval of Text SG | Scatter/Gather

 With the improvement of the user-friendliness and related spread of internet usage, automated classification of growing numbers of data became important.
-Several supervised respectively semi-supervised (where the class information are learned from labeled data) are shown in the next table. <br>
+Several supervised respectively semi-supervised methods (where the class information are learned from labeled data) are shown in the next table. <br>
 Since we use a neural network, the comparison with other neural networks is prior for us.
 Of course, there are several different implementations of convolutional and recurrent neural networks, below are only mentioned the most 'innovative'.

 **(Semi-) Supervised**